 For all good and services purchased from the annual budget for office expenses, tax invoices must meet the requirements as per guidance issued by the Australian Tax Office.

 Claims for payment for items from your annual budget for office expenses should be sent to MaPS electronically via the Parliamentary Expenses Management System (PEMS).
 PEMS provides efficient, digital claims processing at any time of the day or night.
 However, if PEMS is unable to be used, complete a ‘Certification and request for payment - printing, communications and software’ form.

 Cost sharing for printing and distribution

-You may apportion the cost of printing and/or distribution of material produced jointly with another Commonwealth or State parliamentarian provided that the material meets all requirements for office expenses.
-Likewise, when distributing material using your annual budget for office expenses, you may include material that has been produced by a State parliamentarian or local government representative, provided the inclusion complies with all requirements for office expenses.
+You may enter into a cost-sharing arrangement for the printing and/or distribution of material produced jointly with another Commonwealth or State parliamentarian provided that you only claim your proportion of the office expenses incurred and the material meets all requirements for office expenses.
+Likewise, when distributing material using your annual budget for office expenses, you may include material that has been produced by a State parliamentarian or local government representative, provided you only claim your proportion of the distribution costs and the inclusion complies with all requirements for office expenses.